hydephp/develop/docs/documentation-pages.md

 For example, putting a Markdown file in `_docs/getting-started/`, is equivalent to adding the same front matter in the step above.

+> Note that the file will still be compiled to the `_site/docs/` directory like it would be if you didn't use the sub-directories.

 ### Hiding items